ANeerincx/website/_pages/teaching.md

 published: true
 ---

+I am currently supervising projects and teaching Programming and AI in the HBO-ICT Bachelor degree at HU University of Applied Sciences.

-I am involved in the following courses, taught at Utrecht University:
+In the past, I have been involved in the following courses, taught at Utrecht University:

 - Human-Computer Interaction Colloquium (Master course, coordinator)
 - Advanced Cognitive and Social Psychology (Master course, lecturer)